maehr/awesome-digital-history/README.md

 - [Digital Transgender Archive](https://www.digitaltransgenderarchive.net/) - An International LGBTQ+ Linked Data Vocabulary.
 - [Eugenics Archive](https://eugenicsarchive.ca/) - Scholars, survivors, students, and community partners in challenging eugenics.
 - [Perry-Castañeda Library Map Collection](https://legacy.lib.utexas.edu/maps/) - More than 250,000 maps.
-- [National Archives](https://www.archives.gov/) - The National Archives of the United States.
+- [National Archives](https://www.archives.gov/) - The official archives regarding veteran records, founding documents and presidential libraries of the United States.
 - [Women Working 1800-1930](https://library.harvard.edu/collections/women-working-1800-1930) - An exploration of women's impact on the economic life of the United States between 1800 and the Great Depression.
 - [World Digital Library](https://www.wdl.org/) - WDL is an international digital library operated by UNESCO and the United States Library of Congress.